 So how does this affect prices?

-If you are starting to think this is a great topic for an economics professor regarding supply and demand, then you are correct.
-As you might assume, older air conditioners could more frequently experience leaks and need repairs.
-Any air conditioners that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
+If this sounds like a case study on supply and demand, then you are correct.
+As you can imagine, older air conditioners may have more leaks and need repairs.
+Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a reduced supply.
 Prices have only increased due to scarcity.

-Don’t forget that in order to buy R22, you must be an EPA-certified technician.
-So, the typical homeowner isn’t able to purchase a cylinder themselves.
-Plus, there are some firm regulations now on how refrigerant should be reclaimed and recycled, which adds to the cost.
-This fee is passed on to the homeowner as companies have to cover the increased overhead related to R22 repairs.
-There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.
+Don’t forget that in order to purchase R22, you must be an EPA-certified technician.
+So, the typical homeowner is unable to purchase a cylinder themselves.
+In addition, there are some stern regulations now on how refrigerant is reclaimed and recycled, which raises the price.
+This fee is passed on to the homeowner as companies are forced to cover the increased overhead associated with R22 repairs.
+There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.

 So, how does this impact you?

-The cost of R22 is dramatically increasing because of the declining supply, and new refrigerant will no longer be available for use at all after 2020, excluding recycled quantities.
+The cost of R22 is radically increasing because of the diminishing supply, and new refrigerant will no longer be available for use at all after 2020, excluding recycled quantities.

-If you’re thinking, “Wow, this is starting to sound expensive,” you’re right, it is.
-This is why when our experts come out to review your unit we make sure to see what refrigerant your unit uses, and in the majority of the cases, we’ll advocate for an upgrade as a result of the increasing cost of taking care of an R22 air conditioner.
+If you’re thinking, “Man, this is starting to sound expensive,” you’re spot-on, it is.
+This is why when our technicians come out to review your unit we make sure to see what refrigerant your unit uses, and in many cases, we’ll recommend an upgrade because of the increasing cost of sustaining an R22 air conditioner.

 How do I know if my unit uses R22?

-If you have an air conditioning system that was built before 2010, your AC will typically have R22.
-However, if you installed your air conditioner after January 1, 2010, then your unit may not have R22.
-You can find the type of refrigerant your system runs on by looking at the appliance’s nameplate.
-This nameplate is typically found on the outdoor condenser of your central air conditioning system.
-If you don’t find it, you can check your user’s manual.
-If that doesn’t work either, you can call your local Service Experts center.
+If your home has an air conditioning system that was built before 2010, your AC will probably have R22.
+However, if you installed your air conditioner after January 1, 2010, then your system may not have R22.
+You can see the type of refrigerant your system runs on by reading the appliance’s nameplate.
+This nameplate is normally found on the outdoor condenser of your central air conditioning system.
+If you can’t find it, you can read your user’s manual.
+Otherwise, you can reach out to your local Service Experts center.
 If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know right away if your unit uses R22.

 Instead of Freon, use Puron

-The industry has moved from R22 to R410a, which you may know by the brand name Puron.
-Throughout this article, we’ll use the name R410a (although Puron is a recognized brand, there are other companies that make R410a).
+The industry has changed from R22 to R410a, which you may know by the brand name Puron.
+For the rest of this article, we’ll use the name R410a (although Puron is a well-known brand, there are other companies that make R410a).
 There are some valuable benefits to switching from an R22 air conditioning unit to one that uses R410a.
 It has a higher safety rating tests than R22.

 The truth about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.

 You may have heard of “drop-in” replacements for R22.
-We strongly recommend against this choice.
-Normally a homeowner who is uneasy about the cost of replacing their unit seeks out an alternative, and this sounds like an easy solution.
-It usually costs the homeowner more money, and almost always voids the manufacturer warranty.
-The reality about “drop-ins” is that there is no “drop-in” solution where you merely swap out the refrigerant.
-The phrase “drop-in” is suggesting retrofitting a system, which when done properly can cost the homeowner as much, or more, money than purchasing a new unit that uses R410a.
-In part, this is because different refrigerants work at different pressure levels and need different parts to run, which results in the technician needing to replace the most expensive components of your system to fit with the new refrigerant.
-If this crucial step is missed, your system will quickly stop operating, and you’ll need to get a new unit anyway.
-If you are insistent on exploring drop-ins, then consult with an HVAC professional to determine your best alternative.
+We strongly against against this choice.
+Typically a homeowner who is anxious about the cost of replacing their unit seeks out an alternative, and this sounds like an easy solution.
+It typically costs the homeowner more money, and almost always voids the manufacturer warranty.
+The reality about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.
+The phrase “drop-in” is referring to retrofitting a system, which when done correctly can cost the homeowner as much, or more, money than buying a new unit that uses R410a.
+In part, this is because different refrigerants operate at different pressure levels and require different parts to run, which means the technician is forced to replace the most expensive components of your system to be compatible with the new refrigerant.
+If this crucial step is avoided, your system will quickly stop operating, and you’ll end up installing a new unit anyway.
+If you insist on exploring drop-ins, then consult with an HVAC company to determine your best option.

 Your manufacturer will probably not pay for the parts to make this swap because retrofitting your AC system will likely void the warranty.
-It’s typically just a temporary fix, but purchasing a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.
+It’s usually just a temporary fix, but buying a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.

-It’s better to discuss pricing choices with your HVAC provider if you’re concerned about cost.
-At Service Experts Heating & Air Conditioning, we offer financing that makes a replacement achieveable, and we watch for any manufacturer and utility rebates that would make it easier to handle an unforeseen replacement.
-To avoid an emergency on a hot day, many of our customers choose to do a pre-emptive replacement, and replace an old AC before it doesn’t work.
+It’s wise to discuss pricing options with your HVAC provider if you’re worried about cost.
+At Service Experts Heating & Air Conditioning, we provide financing plans that make a replacement affordable, and we keep track of any manufacturer and utility rebates that would make it easier to swallow an unforeseen replacement.
+To avoid emergencies on a hot day, many of our customers choose to do a pre-emptive replacement, and replace an old unit before it doesn’t work.
 If you’re of a similar mind, then you’re in good company!

 If your unit was built after 2010, you’re probably safe

-If your heating and air conditioning system was built after January 2010, the R22 phase out problem may not apply to you, because it’s possible that your system uses the new, approved replacement refrigerant, R410a.
-However, systems installed after 2010 could still use R22, so it’s best to check with an HVAC Expert.
-You can always look for and the refrigerant type by reviewing the nameplate on your condenser (the condenser is the outside unit).
+If your heating and air conditioning system was built after January 2010, the R22 phase out problem may not apply to you, because it’s likely that your system uses the new, approved replacement refrigerant, R410a.
+However, air conditioners installed after 2010 could still use R22, so it’s ideal to check with an HVAC Expert.
+You can always find this and the refrigerant type by checking the nameplate on your condenser (the condenser is the outside unit).

 What do I do if my air conditioner uses R22?

-To review, if your HVAC equipment was produced prior to January 2010, especially if it’s older than a decade, you have a few options:
+To review, if your HVAC equipment was produced prior to January 2010, specifically if it’s older than a decade, you have these options:

-- Contact an expert to replace the parts in your current unit to help make it compatible with an approved air conditioner refrigerant.
+1. Reach out to an expert to replace the parts in your current air conditioner to help make it compatible with an approved air conditioner refrigerant.
 This is not advised.

-- Keep using recycled R22 and burn money like it’s the ozone layer.
+1. Stick with using recycled R22 and burn cash like it’s the ozone layer.

-To be clear, the EPA regulates the production and use of this refrigerant, but not your unit.
-You are not required by the law to replace your air conditioner.
+To be clear, the EPA regulates the production and use of this refrigerant, but not your AC.
+You aren’t required by law to replace your air conditioner.
 At some point, your AC will not work and it will need to be replaced, and only R410a units will be available to purchase.

-The best option is to buy a new, upgraded air conditioner, especially if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has several financing options that help with your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it even easier.
-New AC equipment will also be more efficient and give you superior comfort, helping to reduce your energy costs.
+The ideal option is to buy a new, upgraded air conditioner, especially if your current air conditioner is already more than 10 years old.
+Service Experts Heating & Air Conditioning has lots of financing options that help with your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it easier on you.
+New AC equipment can be more efficient and offer you superior comfort, helping to reduce your energy costs.

-You could also pick the status quo and continue using recycled R22 air conditioning refrigerant for the near future.
-While this sounds like a good alternative, the expense of servicing old R22 A/C systems is starting to go over several hundred dollars (easily a down payment on a new system).
-You may also see the prices grow as demand continues to rise on a substance that is no longer produced or widely obtainable.
+You could also select the status quo and continue using recycled R22 air conditioning refrigerant for the near future.
+While this sounds like a great alternative, the expense of servicing old R22 A/C systems is starting to surpass several hundred dollars (easily a down payment on a new system).
+You may also see the prices increase as demand continues to rise on a substance that is no longer produced or widely accessible.

 The good news

-While making the switch to an approved AC refrigerant may intimidating, it’s helping to save the ozone layer.
-These regulations will help protect the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
-It’s not far-fetched to say that you, as a homeowner, are a big part of this by replacing an old R22 unit with a newer, ozone friendly unit.
+While making the switch to an approved AC refrigerant may stressful, it’s helping to save the ozone layer.
+These regulations will help guard the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
+It’s not implausible to say that you, as a homeowner, are a grand part of this by replacing an old R22 unit with a newer, ozone friendly unit.

 If you have any questions, please reach us for a free, in-home consultation by filling out the form below.